turban-toolbox/turban-toolbox/README.md

 ## PEP8

 TURBAN uses black for the code style.
 Settings are given in `pyproject.toml` (and should be auto-discovered by black).
-Code editors like VSCode have extensions that can format individual files individually, another option is running black on the command line: `$ black .`.
+Code editors like VSCode have extensions that can format files individually, another option is running black on the command line: `$ black .`.